My Mentoring Journey

 Moving to Australia in September 2006 opened so many new opportunities and possibilities.
 Launching the school-based GR8 MATES youth mentoring program in 2007 was challenging, encouraging, exciting and potentially a program that could impact many, many young lives.
 The trial programs exceeded my expectations and once again affirmed for me that, when mentors are adequately trained, supported and supervised, young lives can be changed for the better.

 In 2009 I decided to return to the school environment and accepted a 5 year contract as an Associate Head at an Independent School north of Brisbane, my official title being the Executive Director of Faith and Community (I signed a new 5 year contract at the end of 2013).
-The job entailed developing the Pastoral Care Program for the school of 1500 pre-school to Year 12 students, assisting with the development of the leadership program, supervising ten Heads of House and overseeing the growth of the Christian ethos at the school … and a whole lot more.
-In a way it is an opportunity to bring together all the experiences I have gained over the years and make a positive contribution to the school community and, perhaps, beyond.
-The highlight was facilitating the introduction of a Vertical Tutoring System – the first of this type in Australia from what we could gather shortly before my retirement.
+The job entailed developing the Pastoral Care Program for the school of 1500 pre-school to Year 12 students, assisting with the development of the leadership program, supervising ten Heads of House and overseeing the growth of the Christian ethos at the school and a whole lot more.
+In a way it was an opportunity to bring together all the experiences I have gained over the years and make a positive contribution to the school community and, perhaps, beyond.
+The highlight was facilitating the introduction of a Vertical Tutoring System – the first of this type in Australia from what we could gather shortly before my retirement in March 2017.

 “Do you not know?